* Wounded may have been hit by police fire

 By Lily Kuo and Chris Francescani

-Officials said that women's accessories designer Jeffrey Johnson, 58, had been laid off from Hazan Imports a year ago and that while working there, had been locked in a dispute with the victim.
-Police said Johnson had claimed the victim had failed to sell enough of his creations and held a grudge.
+Officials said women's accessories designer Jeffrey Johnson, 58, had been laid off from Hazan Imports a year ago and that while working there, had been locked in a dispute with the victim.
+Police said Johnson had claimed the victim failed to sell enough of his creations and held a grudge.

 Investigators were attempting to determine whether Johnson shot anyone beyond his initial target.
-All eight of the surviving victims could have been hit by the two police officers who shot at Johnson, officials said.
+All nine of the surviving victims could have been hit by the two police officers who shot at Johnson, officials said.

 Several were likely hit by police bullets that ricocheted off large, anti-terror concrete flower pots stationed outside the Manhattan landmark, police said.